kaushalkrishnax/jiosaavn-api-client/README.md

 - Always wrap API calls in try-catch for proper error handling

 ### Rate Limiting
-- The client automatically rotates User-Agent strings to avoid rate limiting
+- The client supports User-Agent rotation to reduce the risk of request throttling.
+- This does not guarantee immunity from upstream rate limits.
 - If you hit rate limits, consider adding delays between requests
 - Use Android context for some endpoints if web context fails